 - 1 small zucchini (diced)

 - 1 medium head of broccoli chopped

 - 1 (14 oz) container extra firm tofu (drained and pressed)

 - 10 medium cherry tomatoes cut in half

-- 3 tbsp pesto or 1 TBS dry herbs of choice
+- 3 tablespoon pesto (or 1 tbsp dry herbs of choice)

 - salt and pepper to taste

 - sprinkle with pine nuts or chia seeds optional

 - Pour olive oil to a frying pan, add garlic and onion and sprinkle with salt.